FluffyRudy/todo-app/README.md

 A future enhancement for this application is the implementation of a priority feature for the todo items.
 This will allow users to set the priority of each task, helping them to focus on the most important tasks first.

 ## Getting Started
-To get started with this project, clone the repository and open `index.html` in your browser.
+To get started with this project, clone the repository and open `index.html` in your browser and enjoy.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## License
-MIT